-On October 27, 2023, Joe Naclerio, individually and purportedly on behalf of all others similarly situated, filed a putative class action complaint for violation of federal securities laws in the U.S. District Court for the Southern District of New York against the Company, its then-Chairman and former Chief Executive Officer, another former Chief Executive Officer, current Chief Financial Officer and former Chief Financial Officer (who currently serves as Executive Vice President of Strategy).
-On January 17, 2024, the Court appointed the Genesee County Employees' Retirement System as the Lead Plaintiff.
-On March 18, 2024, the Lead Plaintiff filed an amended complaint against the Company, its now former Chairman and Chief Executive Officer, another former Chief Executive Officer and former Chief Financial Officer (who currently serves as Executive Vice President of Strategy).
+Chairman and Chief Executive Officer, another former Chief Executive Officer and former Chief Financial Officer (who currently serves as Executive Vice President of Strategy).
 On June 21, 2024, the defendants moved to dismiss the amended complaint.
-The parties anticipate those motions will be fully briefed in September 2024.
+The motion was fully briefed in September 2024.
 Due to the early stage of this proceeding, the Company cannot reasonably estimate the potential range of loss, if any.
 The Company disputes the allegations of wrongdoing and intends to defend itself vigorously in this matter.

-On May 30, 2024, and on July 15, 2024, two purported shareholder derivative actions were filed against certain current and former officers and directors of the Company.
+On May 30, 2024 and on July 15, 2024, two purported shareholder derivative actions were filed against certain current and former officers and directors of the Company.
 The Company is named as a nominal defendant in both actions, and the complaints name the Company's current board of directors, including its Chief Executive Officer and General Counsel, along with two former Chief Executive Officers, the Company's Chief Financial Officer and Treasurer and its Executive Vice President of Strategy.
-These actions were filed by Ryne Shetterly in U.S. District Court for the Southern District of New York, and Salma Daboul in the Supreme Court for the State of New York, respectively.
-Both actions purport to assert breach of fiduciary duty and other, related claims on behalf of the Company and make substantially similar factual allegations as those at issue in the securities class action matter discussed above, seeking various forms of monetary and injunctive relief.
-At the time of this filing, no defendants have been served in either action.
+These actions were filed by Ryne Shetterly in U.S. District Court for the Southern District of New York (the "Shetterly Action"), and Salma Daboul in the Supreme Court for the State of New York (the "Daboul Action").
+Both actions purport to assert claims for breach of fiduciary duty and other related claims on behalf of the Company.
+Both assert factual allegations substantially similar to those asserted in the securities class action matter discussed above, seeking various forms of monetary and injunctive relief.
+On August 29, 2024, the U.S. District Court for the Southern District of New York issued an order to transfer the Shetterly Action to the United States District Court for the District of Delaware.
+At the time of this filing, no defendants have been served in the Shetterly Action.
+On September 6, 2024, the plaintiff in the Daboul Action voluntarily discontinued the action.
 Due to the early stage of this proceeding, the Company cannot reasonably estimate the potential range of loss, if any.
-The Company believes there are substantial defenses to these lawsuits.
+The Company believes there are substantial defenses to these claims.